in-async/AdColony-Android-SDK-wiki-ja/Showing-Instant-Feed™-Videos.md

   return your_view;
 }
 ```

-Where activity is your Activity reference, zone_id is a String matching a specific zone gathered from the dashboard and included in your configure call, and width is the integer width of the ad unit desired.
-If the ad is ready you can begin construction of your placement.

 ===
 ####Step 4: Retrieve More Information to Include in Your Placement####
 Use the public API to retrieve more information to complete your ad placement: